SINTEF-AppliedCompSci/MRST/README.md

 * Run the 'startup.m' file in MRST.
 * Open the script 'mrst-2021a/utils/uniqueStable.m' and comment the lines 104, 112, 115, and 117 (this forces to use the function 'fall_back' in line 110
 instead of the function 'unique' in line 115).
-This is necessary for older versions of GNU Octave (e.g., 5.2.0) while for recent version (e.g, 6.1.0) not doing this would result in annoying warnings.
+* Open the scripts 'mrst-2021a/models/co2lab/utils/co2props/CO2props.m' and
+'mrst-2021a/models/co2lab/utils/co2props/SampleProp2D.m' and change the name of the function 'fields' to 'fieldnames' in lines 120 and 484 respectively.

 ## Cite
 If you use ad-micp to write a scientific publication, please cite one of